transmitly/transmitly/samples/README.md

 # Samples

-This directory contains sample code that demonstrates how to use Transmitly with various channels and channel providers.
+This directory contains sample projects to help demonstrates how to use Transmitly in various scenarios.

 ## [Kitchen Sink](https://github.com/transmitly/transmitly/tree/main/samples/Transmitly.KitchenSink.AspNetCoreWebApi)
 Aims to use as many features of Transmitly as possible.